-One thing I am striving for with my move to 3rd grade is to foster and encourage collaboration in my classroom.
+One thing I am striving for with my recent move to 3rd grade is to foster and encourage collaboration in my classroom.
 I see time and time again students who don’t know how to work together or how to be respectful towards their peers!

 Our students HAVE to be able to agree, disagree, collaborate, cooperate, and work as a team.
 They can’t do that if we don’t show them how!
+The cards below will help you do this starting on day 1 of your school year.

 Being in a new grade level, however, I know I have to take baby steps or else it won’t work for me.
 I created these job collaboration cards to make sure my kids are held accountable for their group work.